-Following his or her review of the candidates, the Dean, at his or her discretion, may call a meeting of the Promotion and Tenure Committee to discuss the reviews of the Dean and of the committee.
+Following their review of the candidates, the Dean, at their discretion, may call a meeting of the Promotion and Tenure Committee to discuss the reviews of the Dean and of the committee.

 K.3.
-ELIGIBILITY FOR TENURE
+Eligibility for Tenure

 The College of Education shall follow the University's eligibility requirements as specified in section 7 of the Faculty Handbook.
 Candidates for tenure in the College of Education must possess a doctorate degree, special competence, or a terminal degree appropriate to the teaching field.